-Periodically, Nestlé uses the services of Towers Perrin, a reputed international compensation consultancy, to provide a detailed market comparison.
-The results of this study confirmed that Total Direct Compensation is broadly in line with the market median, adjusted for the size of Nestlé.
+Periodically, the Compensation Committee uses the services of Towers Watson, a reputed international compensation consultancy, to provide a detailed market comparison.
+The results of the study confirmed that Total Direct Compensation is broadly in line with the market median, adjusted for the size of Nestlé.

-Elements of Executive Board Compensation
+Elements of Executive Board compensation